awslabs/mountpoint-s3-csi-driver/docs/MOUNTPOINT_POD_SHARING.md

   - The same service account name
   - The same IAM role ARN (from service account annotation)

-### How Pod Sharing is Implemented
+### How Mountpoint Pod Sharing is Implemented

-Pod Sharing is implemented using a Custom Resource Definition (CRD) called `MountpointS3PodAttachment`.
+Mountpoint Pod Sharing is implemented using a Custom Resource Definition (CRD) called `MountpointS3PodAttachment`.
 This CRD stores the mapping between Mountpoint Pods and Workload Pods and serves as the source-of-truth for which workloads are assigned to which Mountpoint Pods.

 The CSI Driver Controller component manages these CRDs based on workload pod events:
 - When a new workload pod is scheduled, the controller checks if there's an existing Mountpoint Pod that can be shared